-Must be a U.S. citizen and possess a DoD Secret clearance.
+Must be a U.S. citizen and be able to obtain a DoD Secret clearance.

-Bachelor’s degree (accredited college) in related technical field plus four (4) years technical or operational experience.
+Bachelor’s degree (accredited college) in related technical field plus two (2) years technical or operational experience.
 Candidates with at least six (6) years’ verifiable experience can be considered in lieu of a degree.
 Experience shall include a range of assignments in technical architecture, infrastructure and networking security, and troubleshooting tasks directly related to the proposed area of responsibility.

-Current CompTIA Security Plus/CE or equivalent IAM/IAT Level I certification in accordance with DoD 8570.01 series guidelines.
+Current or ability to obtain within 6 months of hire - CompTIA Security Plus/CE or equivalent IAM/IAT Level I certification in accordance with DoD 8570.01 series guidelines.